Monisha71326/IGTerp/README.md

 - After successful login, `loggedIn` key is set in `localStorage`
 - All protected pages redirect to login if this key is missing
 - The **back button** is disabled after logout for security

-> ⚠️ Since there is no real backend, credentials may be hardcoded or validated client-side.
-Check `sign-in.html` for details.

 ---